 Federal Funds Withdrawal Policy

 The 1998 Reauthorization of the Higher Education Act requires the college to calculate a Return of Title IV Funds on all federal financial aid students who withdraw (officially or unofficially) from all classes on or before the 60% attendance point of the semester.
-A prorata schedule is used to determine the percentage of the semester the student attended based on the withdrawal date/last date of attendance.
+A pro-rated schedule is used to determine the percentage of the semester the student attended based on the withdrawal date/last date of attendance.

-Number of days in attendance divided by number of days in semester
+Number of total days in the semester

 The number of days counted includes all calendar days in the semester including weekends and holidays, but excludes college breaks of five or more days.

 The percentage of the semester the student attended is used to calculate the amount of the student’s earned versus unearned federal Title IV aid funds.
 The unearned portion of federal aid funds must be returned to the appropriate aid program in accordance with the Order of Return as mandated by federal regulation.
 The Order of Return is: Federal Unsubsidized Direct Loan (not PLUS), Federal Subsidized Direct Loan, Federal Perkins Loan, Federal Direct PLUS Loan, Federal Pell Grant, Federal SEOG Grant, Federal TEACH Grant; Iraq and Afghanistan Service Grant.

 The College must return its portion of Unearned Title IV aid (loan and grant) to the appropriate federal program within 45 days from the student’s withdrawal date.
 If the amount the unearned Title IV funds being returned includes a portion of a federal loan, the student is responsible for repayment of the loan that was earned in accordance with the terms of the loan program.
 If the amount the student returns includes grant aid, the student must repay 50% of the grant money received, rather than 100%.